tsingke/AlphaEvolution/README.md

 optimization algorithms, and the results were validated in terms of convergence and statistical signiﬁcance.
 Additionally, it was applied to the multiple sequence alignment problem to verify its practical value.
-The evidence indicates that AE is simple and powerful, particularly in terms of usability, reliability, adaptability, search balance, and escaping local optima
+The evidence indicates that AE is simple and powerful, particularly in terms of usability, reliability, adaptability, search balance, and escaping local optima.
+The source code of the GO algorithm is publicly available at [https://github.com/tsingke/AlphaEvolution](https://github.com/tsingke/AlphaEvolution).

 ## 2. AE Pseudocode (MATLAB)